-Concerns were raised by locals that level of Ganga river, which flows adjacent to the grave of the minors, is rising because of heavy rains in Uttarakhand and might inundate it.
-The need for fresh autopsy was felt after the postmortem report of the local doctor was only suggestive of rape without conclusively proving it.
+The need for a fresh autopsy was felt after the post-mortem report of the local doctor was only suggestive of rape without conclusively proving it.

-Highly-placed sources in the agency said the first post-mortem was conducted at night, which is usually against laid down procedures.
+Highly-placed sources in CBI said the first post-mortem was conducted at night, which is usually against laid down procedures.
 Post-mortem is not conducted after sunset except in emergency cases.